baudneo/zomi-server/docs/config_file.md

       confidence: 0.2
       nms:
         enabled: yes
-        threshold: 0.65
+        threshold: 0.332
 ```

-## OpenCV model config
+## `opencv` model config
 The OpenCV model config is used for models that are supported by OpenCV.
 Currently, DarkNet is supported
 and so is basic logic for ONNX models.
+Future work will include all `sub_framework` types achieving parity with
+the DarkNet `sub_framework`.

 >[!WARNING]
-> There is basic ONNX support due to 4.8.x having ONNX model issues.
+> There is basic ONNX support due to < 4.8.x having ONNX model issues.
-> There was an open issue which may be resolved by now.
+> There were open issues, which may be resolved by now.

 ### `input`
 - `input: <string:path>` **REQUIRED**